samcofer/sol-eng-docker/ldap.md

 and starts RStudio Connect as well (`make ldap-connect-up`).
 The users and passwords pre-provisioned are [listed here](./cluster/users).

+You must have the environment variable `CONNECT_LICENSE` set to a valid license value locally (in the environment where `make` is executed).
+Contact #support if you need or have questions about a license.

+### LDAP Configuration

 The `osixia/ldap` docker container comes provisioned with a domain of `dc=example,dc=org`.
 To log into the browser, connect to the [`ldapadmin`](./compose/ldap.yml) container (whose port 80 is mapped to some ephemeral port on your host by default)